Johnny Pearson: The 1980s and later

 After leaving Top of the Pops, Pearson continued to work on independent projects throughout the 1980s.

-In 1982, released the instrumental album On Golden Pond through Larry Page's Page One Records.
+With his friend and business partner Adrian Kerridge he took on the ownership of the Lansdowne Studios in Holland Park.
+In 1982 he released the instrumental album On Golden Pond through Larry Page's Page One Records.

 In 1984, Pearson assembled another orchestra, the Johnny Pearson Studio Orchestra, and contributed to John Paul Jones' motion picture soundtrack, Scream For Help.
 Following this, during 1985, he worked on producing music for the BBC TV production drama Maelstrom.
 Notable on the recordings for Maelstrom is the track "Camellia Waltz", which was treated to sound like an old 78rpm record.
 Other tracks by Pearson for the series came from his work with KPM.
-In 1987, together with business partner Adrian Kerridge, Pearson negotiated the purchase of CTS Studios, in Wembley.
+In 1987, together with business partner at Lansdowne Adrian Kerridge, Pearson negotiated the purchase of CTS Studios in Wembley.
 In 1988, he returned to the KPM record label and the recording of two new library CDs for the radio and television industry.
 Both were recorded at CTS Studios in Wembley, with Adrian Kerridge.

 After the 1980s, Pearson made occasional live appearances as part of a quartet.
 During 1993, Johnny Pearson worked with Shirley Bassey on a new album recording.
 Titled "Shirley Bassey sings the songs of Andrew Lloyd Webber", this was recorded at the CTS Studios.
 With Johnny Pearson mainly conducting, the album was subsequently released through EMI.
 More recently, it has now been reissued on compact disc.

 In 1996, Johnny Pearson recorded a CD of library music, for the radio and television industry, titled Simply Piano.
 This was followed in 2005 by another CD, Simply Piano 2.